The Buddy Montgomery Jazz Legacy Project

 The Buddy Montgomery Jazz Legacy Scholarship: In partnership with the California Jazz Conservatory of Music, a continuing jazz music student is selected annually for their demonstrated musical and academic achievements as well as their historical awareness of the jazz genre.

 Interested in donating?
-Please visit the California Jazz Conservatory website for more information.
+Please visit the Buddy Montgomery donation page on the California Jazz Conservatory website.

 2017 Scholarship Award Recipient: Jazz Vibraphonist - Dillon Vado